13 Best OSINT (Open Source Intelligence) Tools for 2025

 It can even find devices most people don't realize are connected to the Internet.

-For example, it can discover industrial control systems in power plants, unsecured security cameras, or exposed databases.
+For example, the tool can discover industrial control systems in power plants, unsecured security cameras, or exposed databases.

 Top features: